ajitsingh98/Data-Science-Interview-Questions-Answers/time_series_analysis_and_forecasting.md

 We  set each forecast to be equal to the last observed value from the same season (e.g., the same month of the previous year).

 $$

 \hat{y}_{T+h|T} = y_{T+h - m(k+1)}

 $$

-Where m = the seasonal period, and $k$is the integer part of$(h-1)/m$(i.e., the number of complete years in the forecast period prior to time $T+h$).
+Where m = the seasonal period, and $k $ is the integer part of$(h-1)/m $(i.e., the number of complete years in the forecast period prior to time $ T+h$).
 For example, with monthly data, the forecast for all future February values is equal to the last observed February value.

 <table align='center'>
   <tr>